BMBS (Notts), FRNZCGP, MSc Hons (Cant)

 Jon Aitken grew up in Christchurch and initially completed degrees at the University of Canterbury before moving to the UK.
 There he had a 10 year career in Information Technology in the banking industry.
 A change of direction saw him return to study and graduate from the University of Nottingham Medical School in 2012.
 He has worked in a variety of roles in ENT, Orthopaedics, Older Persons Health, Medicine and Surgery.
-He is currently completing the GPEP programme to become a fellow of the NZ college of GPs.
+He enjoys minor surgery and has an interest in skin cancer.
 He has an English wife, Emma , 3 young children and interests include cycling, martial arts, football and most sports.
 Jon is the son of Dr Rob Aitken, the recently retired foundation member of Halswell Health.
 Jon is not currently enrolling new patients.

 MBChB, Dip Obst, Dip Paeds, FRNZCGP